CoderKungfu/PHP-Queue-Windows-Azure-Queue-Demo/README.md

 #### Running the Photo Worker Daemon

 1. Start a Windows Azure Virtual Machine (use the CentOS 6.2 linux distro).
-Login to your box.
+2. SSH into your VM.
-2. Create a new file `install.sh` and use these contents.
+3. Create a new file `install.sh` and use these contents.

     ``` sh
     #!/bin/sh